 Apprenticeship programs are fairly common in higher learning art and design institutions.
 Typically, senior level students begin a process of transition into professional-level activities through such programs.
 This author’s design and advertising studio had been part of California State University Northridge’s apprenticeship starting in early 1999.
 Three semesters later, I decided to invite onboard a student whose portfolio was the furthest away, in my view, from the caliber of professionalism one would expect from the “ideal” hire.

 My purpose in taking on Lillian was two-fold: (1) Can she begin to develop a clearer and more purposeful way of thinking, and (2) to see if a senior-level design student could be redirected toward achieving a stronger set of sensibilities within a short amount of time?

 The strategy involved assigning a simple task: create something.
-The student chose to create an abstract graphic using Adobe Illustrator.
+The student chose to create an abstract graphic using Adobe Illustrator and Photoshop.
 I would then review each week’s results and provide general feedback*.
 The first draft was chaotic though typical of the unrefined eye.
 Each additional draft revealed steady improvement.
 By the sixth revision, a powerful, rhythmic and lyrical abstract graphic had been achieved.
 Her newfound confidence was obvious – a true shift in thinking had occurred.

 I began teaching at CSUN in Fall 2001.
 In early 2002, an informal get-together of then recent graduates allowed Lillian and myself to reconnect.
 It turned out that since her apprenticeship and before graduation, she had revised her portfolio.
 Lillian happily reported that soon afterwards graduation, she began working as an assistant art director in Oxnard!
 And so too began this author’s journey.